teaching-sessions/full-stack-developer-80-20/source/full-stack-developer-journey.md

 When you can explain/teach it to someone else without outside help.

-## 10 Commandments for any Developer, Number 8 Will Shock you
+## 10 Commandments for any Developer, Number 8 Will Shock You

 1. Keep learning
 2. Keep re-learning, you will forget